 Hyaluronic acid is a popular skincare ingredient known to give you plump, dewy, and hydrated skin.
 But did you know that if you use it the wrong way, you can actually dry out your skin?
-This quick run-down of the ingredient shows you how to use hyaluronic acid serum (HA) correctly in your skincare routine.
+This quick run-down of the ingredient will explain to use hyaluronic acid serum (HA) correctly in your skincare routine.

 What Is Hyaluronic Acid?